 Modern Slavery Policy

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that CTS Europe Limited has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is issued in accordance with Section 54 of the Modern Slavery Act 2015, outlining the measures that CTS Europe Limited has implemented and continues to uphold to prevent modern slavery and human trafficking within our operations and supply chain.

 Our business